liaojason2/liaojason2/README.md

 Studying in Taipei Municipal Lishan Senior High School, I will be transferred as a Homeschooling student after February 2021.

-I'm not an English expert, Please report any mistakes to me, and I will fix them.
+I'm not an English expert, please report any mistakes to me, and I will fix them immediately.
 #### 👨🏻‍💻 Currently working on
 - CBFHSS (Chatbot for High School Students)
     - Co-Founder & Backend Developer